ilagunap/fpchecker-doc/nvbit_tool.md

 ## Tool Description

-This tool can detect NaN, Infinity (positive and negative), and subnormal quantities in NVIDIA GPU applications using binary analysis.
+This tool can detect NaN, infinity (positive and negative), and subnormal quantities in NVIDIA GPU applications using binary analysis.
 As a result, it requires no re-compilation of the application and can analyze libraries.
 The tool uses the [NVBit tool](https://github.com/NVlabs/NVBit), which is provided by NVIDIA Labs.

-## How to use it
+## How to Use it

-Simply preload the shared library ` detect_fp_exceptions.so` before running the application using the Linux LD_PRELOAD variable method:
+Simply preload the shared library `detect_fp_exceptions.so` before running the application using the Linux LD_PRELOAD variable method:
 ```
 $ LD_PRELOAD=/path/detect_fp_exceptions.so ./application input
 ```
 You should see the following output:
 ```
 #FPCHECKER: Initializing...
-#FPCHECKER: kernel void RAJA::internal::CudaKernelLauncherFixed…
+#FPCHECKER: kernel void RAJA::internal::CudaKernelLauncherFixed...
-#FPCHECKER: kernel …
+#FPCHECKER: kernel...
 ```
 ## Error Reports